How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 Once you hit the eye of the needle, the plunger will depress more, and a thin metal piece will poke the thread through the eye of the needle.
 At this point, release the plunger and gently remove the needle threader.

-Use the small hook on the top of the white part to pull the loop of thread through the eye of the needle.
+Use the small hook on the top of the white part to pull the thread loop through the needle’s eye.

 Silver Wire Loop Tool To Thread a Sewing Machine Needle